Albanians in the Nordic countries: Finland

 Albanians in Finland are active in cultural events and other similar meetings.
 The Albanian Association "Bashkimi" is a cultural association established in 1998, in Turku, a city in southern Finland where roughly 1,800 Albanians live.
 A recently taken demographic report has revealed that ca. 20,000 Albanians emigrated to the country between 1990 and 2016.

 Sweden

-The exact number of ethnic Albanians in Sweden is not known.
+Albanians in Sweden (Shqiptarët në Suedi; Albaner i Sverige) are ethnic Albanians living in Sweden, numbering at 54,239 people.